ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 # Introduction hyundai_kia_connect_monitor
 Automatic trip administration tools for Hyundai Bluelink or Kia UVO Connect users.
 Determining afterwards your private and/or business trips and information about those trips and usage of the car.
 Support for Domoticz and/or MQTT Broker (e.g. HomeAssistant, ioBroker).
-Best of all is the fact that it does NOT drain your 12 volt battery of the car, because it only uses the cached server information!
+Best of all is the fact that it does NOT drain your 12-volt battery of the car, because it only uses the cached server information!

 Examples of supported cars (including cars with newer [ccNC Infotainment](https://ifdesign.com/en/winner-ranking/project/hyundai-ccnc-infotainment-system-seon/568244)):
 - Hyundai (Bluelink): Ioniq, IONIQ 5, IONIQ 6, Kona
 - Kia (Connect): EV6, EV9, Niro, Soul

-[Here a video](http://www.youtube.com/watch?feature=player_embedded&v=W5syq4uqo7U) with some nice diagrams in Google Spreadsheet, showing:
+[Here a video](http://www.youtube.com/watch?feature=player_embedded&v=W5syq4uqo7U) with some nice diagrams in a Google Sheet, showing:

 Daily Statistics:
 - Total